The Unofficial CISSPforum FAQ

 election to the Board of Directors, although it can be used to garner popular support for those seeking to become candidates (a single posting only - see the official official guidelines for the official rules, officially).
 A separate forum (cissp-elections) has been created

-In case of conflict between the official (ISC)▓ forum guidelines and this unofficial FAQ, expect weird things to happen as the space
+In case of unexpected conflict between the official (ISC)▓ forum guidelines and this unofficial FAQ, expect weird things to happen as

 The information provided in this FAQ is not guaranteed <full stop>